SPRINZ/SESNZ Strength and Conditioning Conference 2024

 Presentation

-Butterflies and combs: maintaining relevance over a career
+Surfing the complexity: maintaining relevance over a career

 Elite sport is constantly evolving.
 To stay world's best athletes need to evolve and adapt training practices to keep pace with the increasing demands of competition.
 Like athletes, if practitioners in sport science wish to stay at the forefront and deliver next practice not just best practice, they too need to evolve.
 In this presentation I will examine this concept using examples from my journey as a sport scientist to date.